GrizzlyBurke/MoShFantasyHack/MartialStyles.md

 ### Ki Warrior
 A Ki Warrior can channel their energy into their body and perform unnatural feats.
 - **Catch:** You can catch missles and throw them back at opponents.
 You may do this a number of times equal to your Wounds per combat.
-- **Acrobat:** As part of your Ki training, you can balance and jump on nearly any object and you can fight in the dark or while blinded.
+- **Acrobat:** As part of your Ki training, you have great control over your body.
+You can balance and jump on nearly any object and you can fight in the dark or while blinded.

 ### Shield Master
 You become a master of drawing attacks and absorbing hits.